tsgates/arch-wiki-markdown/wiki/XvMC.md

 XvMC
 ====

-> Summary

-Explains XvMC support in various hardware and software components.

-> Related
+Related articles

-VA-API
+-   VA-API

-MPlayer
+-   VDPAU

 X-Video Motion Compensation (XvMC) is an extension for the X.Org Server.
 The XvMC API allows video programs to offload portions of the video